Loading lesson…

 The big idea: treat prompts like code.
 Version them, test them, review them.
 You will sleep better.

-What is the core idea behind "Regression Testing for Prompts"?
+What is the main idea of "Regression Testing for Prompts"?

-Which best describes the scope of "Regression Testing for Prompts"?
+Which concept is most central to "Regression Testing for Prompts"?